 Formation: Middle school youth are constantly striving to know more, whether it be in sports, video games, fun, an instrument, or different school topics.
 At PCWS, we strive to focus this energy and curiosity into a time where we begin forming what it means and looks like to be a Christian.
 We look and talk about examples given to us in the Bible.
 During our time together we strive to take what we read in the Bible and apply to our everyday lives so that we can begin to take our faith journey and make it our own.

-Please feel free to reach out to our Youth Leader, Brendon De Boer.
+Please feel free to reach out to our Youth Leader, Candice Mares.